ScanBot: A Benchmark for Precision Robotic Surface Scanning with Industrial Laser Profilers: INTRODUCTION

-Existing embodied datasets and models fall short.
-They either (1) assume a static scanner observing a moving part~\cite{petrie2018introduction,xu2022hand}, (2) restrict data to sparse point clouds without joint‑state supervision, or (3) confine evaluation to success–fail task completion.
-Consequently, popular vision language action (VLA) models~\cite{kim2024openvla, liu2024robomamba, bu2025univlalearningacttaskcentric, deng2025graspvlagraspingfoundationmodel, intelligence2025pi05visionlanguageactionmodelopenworld, zhao2025cotvlavisualchainofthoughtreasoning, li2025pointvlainjecting3dworld} that excel at grasping or navigation offer little insight into their capacity for precision scanning.
-These models reason over bounding boxes and discrete actions rather than the centimeter-scale pose curves required for continuous scanning.
+Fig.~\ref{introduction}(b) contrasts gripper manipulation and surface scanning in four steps.
+(1) Perception: both recognize the object, but a gripper reasons about a graspable solid, whereas a scanner reasons about a measurable surface.
+(2) Goal grounding: the gripper selects a grasp pose, while the scanner must ground the instruction to a specific region and choose admissible sensing parameters under visibility/stand-off constraints.
+(3) Approach: the gripper executes a short reach; the scanner must reach a scan-ready pose that meets stand-off and visibility requirements to avoid occlusion and measurement artifacts.
+(4) Execution and evaluation: the gripper finishes with a discrete pick/place, while scanning requires a smooth, time-continuous sweep with stable velocity and orientation; success is evaluated by coverage, geometric alignment, and motion stability (e.g., jitter/jerk/curvature spikes) rather than a binary completion signal.

-This fundamental shift in action dynamics also reveals the limitations of how scanning is performed in real-world industrial settings.
-As illustrated in Figure~\ref{introduction} (c), traditional laser scanning is typically executed in one of two ways: either with a static scanner setup scanning objects as they pass on a conveyor~\cite{petrie2018introduction}, or using a robot arm that follows hard-coded trajectories across the entire surface~\cite{xu2022hand}.
-While methods may suffice for simple, uniform parts, they become inefficient and impractical in realistic inspection scenarios.
-When dealing with large components, exhaustive surface coverage becomes prohibitively time-consuming.
-More critically, defects often appear in specific regions, such as connectors, weld seams, or edges—rendering full-surface scans wasteful.
-Furthermore, defects (e.g., micro-cracks or delaminations) are only detectable under fine-tuned conditions like slower scan speeds or higher exposure settings, which cannot be uniformly applied across an entire part.
+Existing embodied datasets and models are poorly matched to these demands.
+Prior corpora either assume a static scanner observing a moving part~\cite{petrie2018introduction}, restrict sensing to sparse point clouds without joint-state supervision, or confine evaluation to success–fail task completion.
+As a result, widely used vision-language-action (VLA) models that excel at grasping or navigation offer little evidence of competence in precision scanning.
+Their abstractions reason over bounding boxes and discrete actions or sparse waypoints rather than the millimeter-sensitive, time-continuous pose curves with coupled tool-state constraints that are required for artifact-free scans.
+This mismatch is mirrored in industrial practice.
+As depicted in Fig.~\ref{introduction}(c), laser scanning is typically executed either with a static sensor that views objects on a conveyor or with a robot following hard-coded, blanket-coverage trajectories.
+These pipelines can suffice for simple, uniform parts, but they become inefficient and brittle on realistic assemblies.
+Large components render exhaustive coverage prohibitively slow; defects cluster at connectors, weld seams, and edges; and many defects (e.g., micro-cracks, delaminations) are only detectable under tuned conditions, slower scan speeds, higher exposure, or tighter standoff, that cannot be applied uniformly without crippling throughput.